Amparo Garcia-Crow: Works

 Her musical play, "The Unknown Soldier" about the tragic life of Gus Garcia, a lawyer who worked on civil rights for Latinos is one of the few plays to depict the life of a lawyer.
 The play was one of two finalists representing the National Association of Latino Independent Producers in ABC and Walt Disney Studio's Talent Development Scholarship Grant Program.

 Garcia-Crow's short film, Loaves and Fishes was made with cinematographer, Nancy Schiesari in 2001.
 The film tells the story of a single mother and a family's prejudice against Latino day laborers.
-Loaves and Fishes, which is about a half-hour long, was shown on the PBS series, "Territories."
+Loaves and Fishes, which is about a half-hour long, was shown on the PBS series, Territories.

 Acclaim

 Garcia-Crow has had her works premiered at Los Angeles Latino International Film Festival, Cine las Americas, SXSW Film Festival, and on the television network, PBS.

-Amparo Garcia-Crow has received the Larry King Playwriting Award for her play, Cocks Have Claws and Wings to Fly, as well as the "Best Female Protagonist” award at the Mae West Festival: for her play, Blue: La Mujer Moderna.
+Garcia-Crow received the Larry King Playwriting Award for her play, Cocks Have Claws and Wings to Fly, as well as the "Best Female Protagonist” award at the Mae West Festival: for her play, Blue: La Mujer Moderna.

-Garica-Crow has also been part of the NEA/TCG Director's Fellowship and she was a James Michener Fellow.
+Garica-Crow has been part of the NEA/TCG Director's Fellowship and she was a James Michener Fellow.

 Acting

 Garcia-Crow has performed at the Kennedy Center as well as regional theaters in the Southwest.
-Some of her more recent films have been "Love in the Sixties" (2014), where she had the roles of writer, director, producer, and actress.
-She also was an actress in the film, "Straight A's" (2013).
+Her more recent films include Love in the Sixties (2014), in which she served as writer, director, producer, and actress.
+She appeared in the film Straight A's (2013).

 Along with having roles in independent films, commercials, and industrials, Garcia-Crow also had a reoccurring role as "Mrs. Hernandez" on the PBS children's show, Wishbone.